-NTP #2 for the construction and installation of a new fiber optic broadband facility cable within or adjacent to State Highway 96 (Caltrans right-of-way) in the Klamath National Forest from mile post MP 24.0 south to MP 14.36 for the Happy Camp to Somes Bar Fiber Connectivity Project is granted by the CPUC based on the factors described below.
+NTP #3 for the construction and installation of a new fiber optic broadband facility cable within or adjacent to State Highway 96 (Caltrans right-of-way) in the Klamath National Forest from MP 14.36 south to MP 12.15 for the Happy Camp to Somes Bar Fiber Connectivity Project is granted by the CPUC based on the factors described below.

 All applicable project mitigation measures (MMs), Applicant Proposed Measures (APMs), compliance plans, and permit conditions shall be implemented.
 Some measures have on-going/time-sensitive requirements and are required to be implemented prior to and during construction where applicable.
-The Preconstruction Compliance Status Table attached to this NTP #2 provides preconstruction compliance information for the issue areas addressed by the Happy Camp to Somes Bar Fiber Connectivity Project Final MND.
 The following contains a status of applicable MM and APM required submittals, including any outstanding requirements: